salzmanlab-admin/DEEPEST-Fusion/README.md

 - Pickle files for genes/exons annotation
 - Pickle file for the known fusions list (a list of known fusions constructed based on ChimerDB 3.0 curated list of known cancer fusions)

-# Executing the sMACHETE JSON script
+# Executing sMACHETE JSON script

 For running sMACHETE JSON script on a local cluster, Rabix should be installed first.
 Rabix is an open-source tool developed by Seven Bridges, that can be used to run a computational workflow written in Common Workflow Language (CWL) on a locul cluster.
 More information on how to install Rabix can be found in this GitHub repositiory: https://github.com/rabix/bunny